pumasecurity/serverless-prey/cheetah/docs/NOTES.md

 At the time of this writing, I have not found a way to load up the OAuth access token and use it from the `gcloud` command line interface.
 This overall makes it harder to run commands against the account, but can still be done directly against the API using a proxy tool, Burp, or by using the SDK from a script (Python, Java, .NET, etc.).

-TODO: Write a bucket exhilaration script to do the following for us for all buckets and all items in the project.

 Set the *access_token* and project environment variables locally using the values obtained from the function execution environment.

 ```bash
 export GOOGLE_ACCESS_TOKEN=<INSERT ACCESS TOKEN>
 export GOOGLE_PROJECT=<GOOGLE PROJECT>
 ```

+TODO: Write a bucket exfiltration script to do the following for us for all buckets and all items in the project.
+See the [Cloud Storage JSON API](https://cloud.google.com/storage/docs/json_api/) for details.

 List the buckets for the project and query the first bucket: